OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/wikibase/overview.md

 #### MediaWiki Bot Passwords

+> Bot passwords allow applications or bots to log in with a simple username-password combination even if the wiki employs some extra authorization steps that the bot framework could not handle; they also allow limiting the permissions given to the bot (e.g. the bot might be allowed to edit articles but not to create new ones).
+Clients using bot passwords can only access the API, not the normal web interface.

 Official manual of [bot passwords](https://www.mediawiki.org/wiki/Manual:Bot_passwords)

 For a given Wikibase instance, you can create bot passwords at `https://${Wikibase site}/wiki/Special:BotPasswords`.